Nausea and Vomiting Mechanisms

 Clinical Trials Program

-The Department of Anesthesiology maintains its own industry-sponsored Clinical Trials Program (CTP) with Dr. Jacques E. Chelly, MD, PhD, MBA, Vice Chair of Clinical Research, as Program Director.
+The Department of Anesthesiology maintains its own industry-sponsored Clinical Trials Program (CTP) with Jonathan H. Waters, MD, Vice Chair of Clinical Research, as Program Director.
 This program is designed to provide, all the services necessary for faculty members within the department, as both principal investigators and sub-investigators, to start and follow through with a clinical trial.

 Barbara Brandom, MD